sqlfluff/sqlfluff/README.md

 [![Gurubase](https://img.shields.io/badge/Gurubase-Ask%20SQLFluff%20Guru-006BFF?style=flat-square)](https://gurubase.io/g/sqlfluff)

 **SQLFluff** is a dialect-flexible and configurable SQL linter.
-Designed with ELT applications in mind, **SQLFluff** also works with Jinja templating and dbt. **SQLFluff** will auto-fix most linting errors, allowing you to focus your time on what matters.
+Designed with ETL applications in mind, **SQLFluff** also works with Jinja templating and dbt. **SQLFluff** will auto-fix most linting errors, allowing you to focus your time on what matters.